-Independent Study Agreement Please fill out this form and return to the Psychology Department (UN 715 or 716).
-Name: Date: CSU ID #: Email: Professor: Term: (Circle One) Fall Spring Sur mmer: 6W1 6W2 8W 12W Check One: # of Credit Hours: PSY 396 (undergraduate level) Independent Study PSY 596 (graduate only) Special Problems PSY 598 (graduate only) Adv.
+Independent Study Agreement

+Please fill out this form and return to the Psychology Department (UN 715 or 716).

+Name: Date:

+CSU ID #: Email:

+Professor:

+Term: (Circle One) Fall Spring Summer: 6 V1 6W2 8W 12W

+Check One: # of Cre dit Hours:

+PSY 396 (undergraduate level) Independent Study

+PSY 596 (graduate only) Special Problems

+PSY 598 (graduate only) Adv.
 Research in PSY Sci.

+PSY 696 (graduate only) Special Problems

+PSY 720 (ADA-Ph.D.)
+Independent Reading & Research

+PSY 722 (ADA-Ph.D.)
+Special Problems in Psychology: AD&A

+Brief Description of Project:

-PSY 696 (graduate only) Special Problems PSY 720 (ADA-Ph.D.)
-Independent Reading & Research PSY 722 (ADA-Ph.D.)
-Special Problems in Psychology: AD&A , cted that students will work approximately three hours e would require roughly nine hours per week.
-Describe your schedule for working on the project each week (you may attach a one-page summary, if you prefer): Evaluation: This is a graded course.
-Th e quality of performanc ce and/or product will be the basis of your grade.
-Instructor Signature Date Student Signature Date
+, dits.
+It is expected that students will work approximately three hours dit hour course would require roughly nine hours per week.

+Describe your schedule for working on the project each week (you may attach a one-page summary, if you prefer):

+Evaluation: This is a graded course.
+The quality of performance and/or product will be the basis of your grade.

+Instructor Signature Date

+Student Signature 17 Date

 Cleveland State University Department of Psychology Permission to Register for PSY 599 (Thesis Development) or PSY 699 (Thesis) or PSY 899 (Dissertation) This form is available in the PSY Department Office upon presentation of a completed and signed "Thesis and Dissertation Proposal Approval Form."
-The completed and signed "Thesis and Dissertation Propo Department of Psychology before the student can register Name: CSU ID #: Email: Graduate Program or Specialization: Clinical PSY Industrial-Organizational Researce M.A.
-Thesis for PhD Adult Dev/Aging PhD Disser May register for (circle one) PSY 599 or PSY 699 or PSY ( 899 for semester credit hours during the term: (# Credit Hrs) Term: (Circle term) Fall Spring Summer: 6W1 6V V2 8W 12W Year: Signature of PSY 599, 699 or 899 instructor Na me of advisor/chairperson (printed) Signature of Student's Program/Specialization Director Date Please fill out this form and return to the Psychology Depar tment (UN 715 or UN 716).
+The completed and signed "Thesis and Dissertation Proposal Approval Form" must be on file in the Department of Psychology before the student can register for PSY 699 or PSY 899.
+Name: CSU ID #: Email: Graduate Program or Specialization: Clinical PSY Industrial-Organizational Research Experimental Research/Psy.
+Science M.A.
+Thesis for PhD Adult Dev/Aging PhD Dissertation for PhD Adult Dev/Aging May register for (circle one) PSY 599 or PSY 699 or PSY 899 for semester credit hours during the term: (# Credit Hrs) Term: (Circle term) Fall Spring Summer: 6W1 6W2 8W 12W Year: Signature of PSY 599, 699 or 899 instructor Name of advisor/chairperson (printed) Signature of Student's Program/Specialization Director Date Please fill out this form and return to the Psychology Department (UN 715 or UN 716).